hassanmahadi4404-code/RUET_Studysprint/README.md

 pnpm build
 ```

-## Hackathon
+## Project Story

-StudySprint was created for the **Reimagine Learning at RUET** challenge to make exam preparation clearer, faster, and more practical for students.
+StudySprint was created for the **Reimagine Learning at RUET** challenge.
+The goal is to make exam preparation clearer, faster, and more practical by turning scattered course materials into a simple learning path:

+**Understand → Plan → Practise → Improve**